vivian5668/classify_churn/README.md

     https://nbviewer.jupyter.org/github/vivian5668/classify_churn/blob/master/Conclusions.ipynb

 ## Data Leakage
 Upon first scan of data, I determined that last_trp_date should not be an independent variable in the model.
-The super correlation between last_trip_date and prediction conclusion is considered dta leakage.
+The strong correlation between last_trip_date and prediction conclusion is considered dta leakage.
+So last_trp_date is removed in the training and testing data.

 ## NAs
 There were NAs for 'avg_rating_of_driver', 'avg_rating_by_driver', and 'phone'.
 I filled the NAs with 0, which is different from any of the other values in the columns.
 And A new column is added for each indicating where there was an NA, i.e. "'avg_rating_of_driver_isNA".

 ## Gradient Boosting Hyperparameter Tuning
- - n_estimator should be the where the log loss for testing data is the lowest.
+ - n_estimator should be the where the log loss for validation data is the lowest.
  See plot in jupyter notebook 'Conclusions'.
 The optimal n_estimator is 550.
  - sub-sampling in default setting is 1, which is no sampling.
 I changed it to 0.5. an empirically adequate value.
  The resulting log loss has been improved a little compared to the previous default setting.